 The bandwidth is the frequency range between the -3 dB low and high cutoff frequencies (in boosts and cuts greater than 3 dB) or the “half-gain” cutoff points (in boosts and cuts less than 3 dB).

 Q (quality factor) is dimensionless and refers to how narrow/steep or wide/gentle the boost or cut will be.
 Though it’s generally calculated as the inverse of the bandwidth, different EQs will give different results.
-What remains consistent, however, is that a higher Q will produce a narrower band in which a smaller range of frequencies is affected.
+However, what remains consistent is that a higher Q will produce a narrower band in which a smaller range of frequencies is affected.

 Again, this is general, but Q = fC / BW = √fHfL / fH – fL is the typical equation.

-Here is a couple of sets of graphs showing the typical frequency response and phase-shift of an analog bell/peak filter.
+Here are a couple of graphs showing the typical frequency response and phase shift of an analog bell/peak filter.
 Remember that, by increasing the Q, we would narrow the bandwidth and steepen the roll-offs.
-If we increased the gain (boosting or cutting), we would increase the phase-shift.
+If we increased the gain (boosting or cutting), we would increase the phase shift.
 In these examples, the slope is about 12 dB/oct with a Q of about 1.7:

 Note that, in linear phase EQ designs where the phase remains 0º across the frequency spectrum, a bell boost can be thought of as a parallel processing and mixing of a dry signal and a duplicated band-passed signal.

-Conversely, but still within the design of a linear phase EQ, a bell cut can be thought of as a parallel processing and mixing of a dry signal and a duplicated band-stopped signal.
+Conversely, but still within a linear phase EQ design, a bell cut can be thought of as a parallel processing and mixing of a dry signal and a duplicated band-stopped signal.

 Low Shelf Filter